adobe/aio-lib-photoshop-api/README.md

 <a name="PhotoshopAPI+applyPhotoshopActions"></a>

 ### photoshopAPI.applyPhotoshopActions(input, outputs, options) ⇒ [<code>Job</code>](#Job)
-Apply Photoshop Actions and then generate renditions and/or save a new psd
+Apply Photoshop Actions and then generate renditions and/or save a new image

 **Kind**: instance method of [<code>PhotoshopAPI</code>](#PhotoshopAPI)
 **Returns**: [<code>Job</code>](#Job) - Photoshop Actions job